-Many experts in the study of managerial behaviors were at first skeptic not because women were better managers than men were but because they had not expected Gallup to find such a substantial difference.
+Many experts in the study of managerial behaviors were skeptical at first, not because women were better managers than men but because they had not expected Gallup to find such a substantial difference.
 According to some of them who worked with and for and observed hundreds of managers of both genders for decades in the workforce, some women were excellent and some women were awful.
 The same goes for men.

 However, this is not Gallup’s data-driven position.
 Gallup says that women are simply better at management.
 The following shows the key findings of the report “State of the American Manager: Analytics and Advice for Leaders” (which provides an in-depth look at what characterizes great managers based on over four decades of extensive talent research) taking into consideration responses from more than 2500 U.S. managers.

 Female managers have higher overall levels of personal engagement –Gallup’s data shows that 41% of female managers are engaged at work against 35% of male managers.
 Moreover, by “employee engagement”, they mean any emotional commitment to an organization, and a reasonable way to assess motivation and eventually productivity.

 For Gallup, “If female managers, on average, are more engaged than male managers, it stands to reason that they are likely to contribute more to their organization’s current and future success.”

 But what is more important than the engagement of managers is the performance of their employees.
 This is because management is mainly about delegating work and supervising a team.
 And this is where female managers do better than their male counterparts.
 According to this study, employees of female managers outscore employees of male managers on 11 of 12 engagement items.

 Additionally, hereunder are results on several of the core management functions Gallup evaluates: